bw139/CO2006-Ben/sprint2/SpringMvc_ex01/readme.md

 Build an executable jar with the following command on the terminal console

 		./gradlew bootRepackage

+If this fails (depends on gradle version), use:

+		./gradlew bootJar

 The resulting jar file is a fat jar that contains all the libraries that are needed to execute the application.
 This file is produced in folder */build/libs* and can be copied and distributed how you prefer (e.g. by using a cloud platform).
 To execute the application using the jar file, just use the typical command